 Grand princes reigned in Central and Eastern Europe, notably among Slavs and Lithuanians.

-The title "grand prince" translates to velikiy knjaz (Великий князь) in Russian.
+The title "grand prince" translates to velikiy knjaz (Великий князь) in Ukrainian and Russian.
 The Slavic word knjaz and the Lithuanian kunigas (today translated as "priest") are cognates of the word king in its original meaning of "ruler".
 Thus, the literal meaning of Veliki Knjaz and Didysis kunigaikštis was more like "great ruler" than "grand duke".

 With the growing importance and size of their countries, those monarchs claimed a higher title, such as king or tsar (also spelled "czar" in English) which was derived from the Latin caesar ("emperor") and based on the claim to be the legitimate successors of the Byzantine-East Roman Emperors.
 Grand Prince Ivan IV of Muscovy was the last monarch to reign without claiming any higher title, until he finally assumed the style Tsar of Russia in 1547.